-- Partition the polygons of the model into contiguous patches, as nearly planar (to prevent distortion) and as nearly similarly sized (to simplify texture map handling) as reasonably possible. - Compute a vector field over the object, or read a pre-defined field from a file. - Synthesize the texture pattern over each patch, maintaining pattern continuity across the boundaries with neighboring patches, using an efficient, orientation-adaptive variation of the non-parametric sampling method proposed by Efros and Leung [9].
+- Partition the polygons of the model into contiguous patches, as nearly planar (to prevent distortion) and as nearly similarly sized (to simplify texture map handling) as reasonably possible. - Compute a vector field over the object or read a predefined field from a file. - Synthesize the texture pattern over each patch, maintaining pattern continuity across the boundaries with neighboring patches, using an efficient, orientation-adaptive variation of the nonparametric sampling method proposed by Efros and Leung [9].

-An example of the results of our algorithm is presented in figure 2.
+An example of the results of our algorithm is presented in Fig. 2.